 Planning on riding the West Coast Wilderness Trail?
-Fill out this form so we can help you plan your West Coast Rail Trail itinerary.
+Contact us so we can help you plan your trail itinerary.

-The two-four day Westland Wilderness Trail runs down the west-coast of the South Island from Greymouth to Ross, through Kumara, Milltown, Lake Kaniere, and Mahinapua.
-The landscape is a major feature as the trail follows wild beaches, bush tracks through dense rainforest, glacial rivers and lakes, through wetlands, along logging tramways, back-country roads and disused railway lines.
-To the east the snow capped Southern Alps rises sharply while to the east the rugged Southern Ocean consumes the coast.
+The four day West Coast Wilderness Trail runs down the West Coast of the South Island between Greymouth and Ross, through Kumara, Lake Kaniere, Hokitika and Mahinapua.
+The landscape and history are the major features.
+The trail follows wild beaches, tracks through dense rainforest, glacial rivers and lakes, through wetlands, along logging tramways, back-country roads and disused railway lines.
+To the east the snow capped Southern Alps rise sharply while to the west the rough, south-Tasman Sea slams the coast.